-One hundred ninety-six (196) cowbirds were removed in 2019, including 115 males, 73 females, and 8 juveniles (Table 1, Table 2).
-The male: female capture ratio was 1.58:1.
-The first cowbirds were captured on 3 April in Trap 2 (five males).
+One hundred two (102) cowbirds were removed in 2021, including 57 males, 38 females, and 7 juveniles (Table 1, Table 2).
+The male: female capture ratio was 1.5:1.
+The first adult cowbirds were captured on 6 April in Trap 2 (two males, three females); the first juvenile cowbird was captured on 15 June in Trap 1 (one juvenile).
 As is typical, most of the adult cowbirds were captured as they traveled through or dispersed into the study area early in the season.
-During Weeks 2-7 (7 April - 19 May) (40% of the trapping period): 83/115 males (72.2%) and 65/73 females (89.0%).
+Most of the adults were captured in weeks 2-6 (8 April - 12 May): 44/57 males (77%) and 30/38 females (79%).
+Most of the juvenile cowbirds were captured in week 15 (8-15 July): 5/7 (71%).
 No banded cowbirds or other banded birds were captured.
 (Figure 5).

-Both trap sites performed well and should be utilized again in 2020: Trap 1 31 males, 18 females, 2 juveniles and Trap 2 84 males, 55 females, 6 juveniles.
+Both trap sites performed well and should be utilized again in 2021: Trap 1 removed 6 males, 9 females, 1 juvenile and Trap 2 removed 51 males, 29 females, 6 juveniles.
 Trap 2 was located next to a horse stable which served as a cowbird foraging area.

-In addition to cowbirds, 332 non-target birds of eight species were captured, of which all but one (0.30%) (a California towhee [Melozone crissalis]) was released unharmed (Table 3).
+In addition to cowbirds, 476 non-target birds of seven species were captured, of which all but 2 (0.42%) (both non-native European starlings) were released unharmed (Table 3).
 The total includes the multiple capture, release, and recapture of a smaller number of individuals.
 No sensitive or endangered, threatened, or candidate non-target species were captured.
 No decoy or non-target birds died due to lack of food or water, or because of unclean conditions.
-Exotic species captured included one red-crested cardinal (Paroaria coronate, 19 April, Trap 2) and (European) house sparrows (Passer domesticus).
+Exotic species captured included European starlings and (European) house sparrows.

-The traps were vandalized twice in 2019; each time three male decoys were released (total of six males released).
-The traps were repaired immediately and the released male decoys (likely) recaptured within 24-48 hours.
-The traps were operational for 216 (2 traps x 108 days) of the 212 (2 traps x 106 days) contracted trap days (102%).
+The traps were not vandalized in 2021 and the traps were not closed during the season.
+The traps were operational for 212 (2 traps x 106 days) of the 212 (2 traps x 106 days) contracted trap days (100%).